 It is in this context that the project was set, which led the Pharmaceutical Research facility of Zambon’s Pharma Technology Department to purchase an IMA blender with which to tackle the formulation and process study starting from the laboratory scale.

-IMA Active’s experience and the proven applicability of its equipment for R&D have been decisive in the choice.
-“IMA was identified as a supplier thanks to its excellent references as regards laboratory-scale and research equipment, GMP aspects, process knowledge and its vast experience with process analytical technologies (PAT) in the blending field.”
+IMA Active’s experience and the proven applicability of its equipment for R&D have been decisive in the choice. «IMA was identified as a supplier thanks to its excellent references as regards laboratory-scale and research equipment, GMP aspects, process knowledge and its vast experience with process analytical technologies (PAT) in the blending field». «The IMA blender is compact and mounted on wheels for laboratory scale, has been designed in accordance with GMP, is consistent with larger scale systems, and features a highly innovative bin-coupling system».

 Equipping Zambon’s Oral Solid development laboratory with a rotary powder blender to study and optimize the blending process.
 Zambon’s Pharmaceutical Research was pursuing this goal when it chose Cyclops, the tumble bin blender designed by IMA.
 Due to its features, similar both in laboratory scale and in pilot and industrial scale, Cyclops optimizes the scale-up steps.
 In general, laboratory scale blending is carried out in bags or, alternatively, by means of small blenders that, due to their structural characteristics, facilitate the formation of segregation areas which are harmful to the process.
 Moreover, since the shape and movement of traditional equipment differs from that adopted in pilot and industrial scale, it does not allow the studying of directly scalable processes.
 Cyclops ensures blending uniformity and scale transfer at the same time.